CCA has made initial updates to the CLEAR Methodology for clean cooking carbon projectsRead the Latest

 4C Partners

-4C members include CCA, the United States Environmental Protection Agency (U.S. EPA), the United Nations Framework Convention on Climate Change (UNFCCC) secretariat, the Climate and Clean Air Coalition (CCAC), Berkeley Air Monitoring Group (Berkeley Air), and Stockholm Environmental Institute (SEI).
-4C collaborates with other key actors in the clean cooking and climate ecosystems supporting the development, planning, and implementation of NDCs.
-These partners include NDC Partnership, United Nations Development Programme (UNDP), Gold Standard, Africa NDC Hub, and Energising Development (EnDev).
+4C members include CCA, the United States Environmental Protection Agency (U.S. EPA), the United Nations Framework Convention on Climate Change (UNFCCC) secretariat, the Climate and Clean Air Coalition (CCAC), Berkeley Air Monitoring Group, and Stockholm Environment Institute (SEI).
+4C collaborates with other key actors in the clean cooking and climate ecosystems supporting the development, planning, and implementation of NDCs and carbon projects.
+These partners include NDC Partnership, United Nations Development Programme (UNDP), Gold Standard, Verra, Africa NDC Hub, Energising Development (EnDev), and the World Bank.

 4C Offerings

-• Practical and technical guidance to country governments to facilitate the implementation and measurement, reporting, and verification (MRV) of NDC-related clean cooking goals;
+• Technical guidance to LMIC governments to facilitate the implementation and measurement, reporting, and verification (MRV) of NDC-related clean cooking goals

 4C Guidance Documents